Support for LGBTQ+ People, Families and Communities

 There are understandable reasons why LGBTQ+ people may develop a harmful relationship with alcohol or drugs.
 For some people, it’s drinking or using too much too often on nights out or in social situations.
 For others, it’s a way to cope with challenging life circumstances, inequality, isolation, trauma, or mental ill-health.

 Whatever the reason, no one should be judged or stigmatised for using alcohol or drugs.
 Similarly, you should not be judged or stigmatised if someone you love uses alcohol and drugs.

 LGBTQ+ people face challenges and circumstances that cisgender and straight people don’t necessarily have to contend with.
-This can impact on the way some LGBTQ+ people use alcohol and drugs.
-It can also impact LGBTQ+ family members, partners, and friends who impacted by their loved ones’ substance use.
+This can understandably impact the way some LGBTQ+ people use alcohol and drugs.
+It can also impact LGBTQ+ family members, partners, and friends who affected by their loved ones’ substance use.

 - Historic and ongoing inequality and discrimination (homophobia, biphobia or transphobia)

 - Harassment, bullying or violence on the basis of gender identity or sexual orientation

 - Rejection by family and friends

 - Having to hide one’s sexual orientation or gender identity from others (including from family)

 - Misplaced shame about ones gender identity or sexual orientation brought on by homophobia/biphobia/transphobia